Redmans Helps Client Increase Settlement Agreement Offer by Over £3,500

-How Chris Hadrill, a specialist employment solicitor, represented a client in settlement agreement negotiations and secured the client an increase of over £3,500 when allegations were put to the client that they had engaged in misconduct in the workplace.
-Chris also helped the client to secure other amendments to their settlement agreement.
+Chris Hadrill, a specialist employment solicitor, represented a client who was accused of misconduct in the workplace in settlement agreement negotiations and secured an increase of over £3,500 to their settlement offer.
+Chris also helped the client secure other amendments to their settlement agreement.

 Redmans Solicitors provides expert advice in all areas of employment law.
 We offer several funding options to meet your needs, so read more about our charges to find what could suit you.